Sajid2001/ado-backend/README.md

 # ado-backend

 Backend storage for Ado songs.
-Used NodeJS for the server, MongoDB as the database, and BackblazeB2 to store music files on the cloud.
+Used NodeJS for the server, MongoDB as the database, and Google Cloud Storage to store music files on the cloud.

 Frontend repo:https://github.com/Sajid2001/ado-fan-site